AOT-Technologies/forms-flow-ai/forms-flow-api/README.md

 * `cd {Your Directory}/forms-flow-ai/forms-flow-api`

 * For Linux,
-   * Run `docker-compose -f docker-compose-linux.yml up --build -d` to start.
+   * Run `docker-compose -f docker-compose-linux.yml up -d` to start.
 * For Windows,
-   * Run `docker-compose -f docker-compose-windows.yml up --build -d` to start.
+   * Run `docker-compose -f docker-compose-windows.yml up -d` to start.

+*NOTE: Use --build command with the start command to reflect any future **.env** changes eg : `docker-compose -f docker-compose-windows.yml up --build -d`*

 #### To Stop the Application
 * For Linux,
-  * Run `docker-compose -f docker-compose-linux.yml down` to stop.
+  * Run `docker-compose -f docker-compose-linux.yml stop` to stop.
 * For Windows,
-  * Run `docker-compose -f docker-compose-windows.yml down` to stop.
+  * Run `docker-compose -f docker-compose-windows.yml stop` to stop.

 ### Verify the Application Status